peggyo/tmp/Project steps.md

 * To start your app for initial testing:
     - *DO#*`node appserver`  // where appserver.js is the name of the server file.
 YOU MUST NOT CLOSE YOUR Cmdr TOOL in order to try accessing the server.
 Closing Cmdr will cause appserver to halt.

-* To start your app and have it remain running when you close your Cmdr tool.
-Do this when you have solved problems, and so your TA can access if for grading:
+* When you have solved problems, and so your TA can access if for grading, you need to start your app and have it remain running when you close your Cmdr tool:
     - *DO#*`nohup node appserver &`    // Now you and your grader can access the server at any time, without using Cmdr.

 * Visit your web server through a browser: